Jutho/TensorKit.jl/README.md

 ## Overview

-TensorKit.jl is a package that provides a types and methods to represent and manipulate tensors with symmetries.
+TensorKit.jl is a package that provides types and methods to represent and manipulate tensors with symmetries.
 The emphasis is on the structure and functionality needed to build tensor network algorithms for the simulation of quantum many-body systems.
 Such tensors are typically invariant under a symmetry group which acts via specific representions on each of